NOAA-OCM/cmecs/CMECS_Catalog_v1.1.0/CMECS_Thesaurus_v1.1.0.md

 #### Substrate Subclass: Megaclast

-> Substrate where individual rocks with particle sizes greater than or > equal to 4.0 meters (4,096 millimeters) in any dimension cover 50% or > more of the Geologic Substrate surface.
+> Substrate where individual rocks with particle sizes $$\geq$$ to 4.0 meters (4,096 millimeters) in any dimension cover 50% or more of the Geologic Substrate surface.

 #### Substrate Subclass: Tar

-> Substrate dominated by tar, asphalt, or other hydrocarbon material > that has extruded onto the seafloor.
-This material has cooled from a > semi-liquid state and now forms a potential attachment surface for > biota.
-This substrate is usually associated with seeps, tar mounds, or > tar lily geoforms.
+> Substrate dominated by tar, asphalt, or other hydrocarbon material that has extruded onto the seafloor.
+This material has cooled from a semi-liquid state and now forms a potential attachment surface for biota.
+This substrate is usually associated with seeps, tar mounds, or tar lily geoforms.

 ### Substrate Class: Coarse Unconsolidated Mineral Substrate

-Geologic Substrate where Unconsolidated Mineral Substrate covers 50% or more of the surface area with ≥ 5% Gravel (2 millimeters to \< 4,096 millimeters in diameter).
+Geologic Substrate where Unconsolidated Mineral Substrate covers 50% or more of the surface area with $$\geq$$ 5% Gravel (2 millimeters to \< 4,096 millimeters in diameter).

 *The CMECS Coarse and Fine Unconsolidated Mineral Substrate classes and subordinate units use Folk (1954) terminology to describe particle sizes of loose mineral substrates as shown in the ternary diagram in [Figure 7.2 (revised version)].
 Units with bracketed letters, e.g., \[G\], \[(g)sM\], correspond to the labeled polygons in Figure 7.2, using conventions from Folk (1954).*

   > | **Getting Started** |
   > | --- |
   > | If Gravel particles make up \> 80% of the substrate, continue classifying using the Gravel Substrate subclass units. |
-  > | If Gravel particles make up ≥ 5% but \< 80%, continue classifying using the Mixed Gravel subclass units. |
+  > | If Gravel particles make up $$\geq$$ 5% but \< 80%, continue classifying using the Mixed Gravel subclass units. |
   > | If Gravel particles make up 0.01% to \< 5% continue classifying using the Trace Gravel subclass within the Fine Unconsolidated Mineral Substrate class. |

 #### Substrate Subclass: Gravel Substrate \[G\]
-> Geologic Unconsolidated Mineral Substrate surface is ≥ 80% Gravel > (particles 2 millimeters to \< 4,096 millimeters in diameter).
+> Geologic Unconsolidated Mineral Substrate surface is ≥ 80% Gravel (particles 2 millimeters to \< 4,096 millimeters in diameter).

  > | **Implementation Guidance for Classification of Gravel in All Units** |
   > | --- |
-  > | Due to the importance of different particle sizes of Gravel as habitat for many organisms, Gravel subgroup particle sizes (Boulder, Cobble, Pebble, Granule) **must be identified whenever particle sizes are known or can be estimated** within any mix and at any level of classification. *Examples:* *• Gravel Mixes -\> Pebble Mixes* *• Muddy Sandy Gravel -\> Muddy Sandy Cobble* *• Gravelly Sand -\> Bouldery Sand* |
+  > | Due to the importance of different particle sizes of Gravel as habitat for many organisms, Gravel subgroup particle sizes (Boulder, Cobble, Pebble, Granule) **must be identified whenever particle sizes are known or can be estimated** within any mix and at any level of classification.
+>*Examples:* *• Gravel Mixes -\> Pebble Mixes* *• Muddy Sandy Gravel -\> Muddy Sandy Cobble* *• Gravelly Sand -\> Bouldery Sand* |
-> | When classifying mixes of two different Gravel subgroup particle sizes, use combinations of the subgroup unit names with the overall dominant size first. *Examples: Boulder-Cobble, Cobble-Boulder, Cobble-Granule, Pebble-Granule, Granule-Boulder.* |
+> | When classifying mixes of two different Gravel subgroup particle sizes, use combinations of the subgroup unit names with the overall dominant size first.
+> *Examples: Boulder-Cobble, Cobble-Boulder, Cobble-Granule, Pebble-Granule, Granule-Boulder.* |
-> | When classifying mixes, or when there is a need to identify specific particle sizes beyond the subgroup definitions, the subgroup terms for the Gravel group (Boulder, Cobble, Pebble, Granule), Sand group (Very Coarse Sand, Coarse Sand, Medium Sand, Fine, Sand, Very Fine Sand), and Mud group (Silt, Silt-Clay, Clay) may optionally be substituted for the group term. *Examples:* *• Muddy Sandy Gravel -\> Silty Sandy Gravel* *• Slightly Gravelly Sandy Mud -\> Slightly Gravelly Sandy Clay* *• Gravelly Muddy Sand -\> Gravelly Muddy Coarse Sand* *• Slightly Gravelly Sand -\> Slightly Gravelly Medium Sand* |
+> | When classifying mixes, or when there is a need to identify specific particle sizes beyond the subgroup definitions, the subgroup terms for the Gravel group (Boulder, Cobble, Pebble, Granule), Sand group (Very Coarse Sand, Coarse Sand, Medium Sand, Fine, Sand, Very Fine Sand), and Mud group (Silt, Silt-Clay, Clay) may optionally be substituted for the group term.
+> *Examples:* *• Muddy Sandy Gravel -\> Silty Sandy Gravel* *• Slightly Gravelly Sandy Mud -\> Slightly Gravelly Sandy Clay* *• Gravelly Muddy Sand -\> Gravelly Muddy Coarse Sand* *• Slightly Gravelly Sand -\> Slightly Gravelly Medium Sand* |

 ##### Substrate Group: Very Coarse Gravel